Alberto Moreno: Liverpool

-On 16 August 2014, Moreno officially completed his move to Liverpool and he made his debut for the club 10 days later in a 3–1 league loss to Manchester City.
-He then scored his first goal on 31 August, netting the third goal in 3–0 away win against Tottenham Hotspur after dispossessing Andros Townsend and sprinting 40 yards to score.
-He scored again in December, against Swansea City, but ultimately endured an inconsistent debut season at Anfield, with his attacking output not matched by his defensive performances.
+On 16 August 2014, Moreno officially completed his move to Liverpool and he made his debut for the club on 25 August, in a 3–1 defeat to Manchester City.
+He scored his first goal on 31 August, netting the third and final goal in 3–0 away win against Tottenham Hotspur after dispossessing Andros Townsend and sprinting 40 yards to score.
+He scored again on 29 December, against Swansea City, but ultimately endured an inconsistent debut season at Anfield, with his attacking output not matched by his defensive performances.

-Moreno spent the first four games of the next season as a substitute as new teammate Joe Gomez started in his position.
-However, on 20 September 2015, he made his first league start of the season, providing the assist for Danny Ings' first Liverpool goal in a 1–1 draw against Norwich City, and was praised for his man of the match performance.
-His performance in the 2016 UEFA Europa League Final, where Liverpool lost 1–3 to his former club Sevilla, was heavily criticised by pundits and journalists for positioning and defensive errors.
+Moreno spent the first four games of the next season as a substitute as new signing Joe Gomez started in his position.
+However, on 20 September 2015, he made his first league start of the season, providing the assist for Danny Ings's first Liverpool goal in a 1–1 draw against Norwich City, and was praised for his man of the match performance.
+His performance in the UEFA Europa League final, where Liverpool lost 3–1 to his former club Sevilla, was heavily criticised by pundits and journalists for positioning and defensive errors.